Engagement Model

 Those layers define what decisions are possible.

-This layer determines whether those decisions are allowed to execute.
+This layer governs whether execution is allowed to proceed.

 Entry Point